 The timed writing assessment will allow you to demonstrate your writing skills and analytical ability.
 The admission committee will evaluate your responses on the basis of its logic and clarity.
 No advance preparation is required.

 - 48 hours after your application is submitted, you will be sent an email with instructions regarding how to complete a 30-min timed writing assessment.
 If you haven’t received the assessment within a few days of submitting your application, check your spam or junk mail folders.

 - Once you begin the assessment, you will be provided with the essay topic.
 You will have 30 minutes to compose and submit your response.
 Do not use citations or conduct research on the topic while writing your response.

 - As a general guideline, the essay should be structured with an introduction containing a thesis statement, a body containing your major points and a conclusion.

-- There is no minimum or maximum word count.Length will vary according to your individual writing style.
+- There is no minimum or maximum word count, however, we recommend a length of 350 to 700 words.